richard9106/Project-5/Example-Readme.md

   * Consider adding InfiniteScroll to the comment-replies section.
 This was left as it was deemed unlikely that there would be a vast number of replies to a single comment.
 InfiniteScroll has been added to the parent comment list.

-  * The app has scope to extend its usability.
-Additional fields can be added to the JobCard to capture more vehicle details.

-  * An Overdue status was originally added to the Job Status dropdown and is available as a choice in the model.
-However, due to time constraints, this was omitted from the dashboard design.
-It might be useful to filter and see Overdue Jobs

-  * Reports would be useful to the business to summarize Jobs and Invoices by User, Customer, Vehicle Type, Month, Job Type, Amount etc

-  * Additional functionality could be added to the Invoice module to be able to create and email the customer a PDF invoice.

-  * Additional fields could be added to the Profile Model allowing the user to update their email address and other contact details.

-  * A customer profile model and a resource availability model could be created allowing them to book a service for their own vehicle.

-  * There is scope to adapt this for other service businesses that need to track job details with an invoice function.

   * [Back to Contents](#contents)